ParviChadha/InfoStream/README.md

-# Advanced React Starter Template

-A Trends in Web Development Starter Template.

-This template is appropriate for:

--   Simple frontends
--   Demos
--   Etc.

-It features the following:

--   A dead-simple React counter app, as a starting point.
+# InfoStream website

+InfoStream is a news aggregator website.
+It utilizes the news api by newsapi.org.
+The website filters news based on the following topics: entertainment, business, technology, and science.
 It also utilizes the following core libraries:

 -   React
 -   Vite